 La Jolla is also home to Mount Soledad, an 822 ft high hill.
 Not just a great location for hikes to take in the stunning views, it also features a pair of stunning monuments; the Mount Soledad Cross and Mount Soledad Memorial, so you can enjoy a little art and culture while you’re up there as well.

-As a former art colony, the Museum Of Contemporary Art San Diego and La Jolla Playhouse further the arts and cultural aspects on offer in the area, whether you want to catch a show or just look at the exhibits.
+As a former art colony, the Museum Of Contemporary Art San Diego and La Jolla Playhouse further the arts and cultural aspects on offer in the area.
 There’s even the La Jolla Historical Society, for those who really want to get to grips with the history of the area.

 Perhaps you are more interested in life away from land, in which case the Birch Aquarium At Scripps or Scripps Institution Of Oceanography will have everything you need to keep you entertained.